 2. General and particular solutions

-Common Confusion: Students forget that the number of arbitrary constants in the general solution always equals the order of the DE.
-A first-order DE has exactly one arbitrary constant; a second-order DE has two.
+Common Confusion: the number of arbitrary constants always equals the order.
+A first-order DE has one; a second-order DE has two.

-3. Formation of a differential equation from a given family of curves
+3. Formation of a differential equation from a family of curves

-If a family of curves contains n arbitrary constants, then the differential equation representing it is obtained by differentiating the relation n times and eliminating the n constants from the resulting equations.
-The DE that emerges has order n.
+If a family of curves has n arbitrary constants, differentiate n times and eliminate the constants.
+The resulting DE has order n.

 Source: Magnet Brains on YouTube